 Dayton is a somewhat small city located in the state of Texas.
 With a population of 7,575 people and three constituent neighborhoods, Dayton is the 274th largest community in Texas.

-Dayton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Dayton does not have a public transit system used by locals to get to and from work.

-The per capita income in Dayton in 2010 was $19,677, which is lower middle income relative to Texas and the nation.
-This equates to an annual income of $78,708 for a family of four.
+The per capita income in Dayton in 2010 was $23,195, which is middle income relative to Texas and the nation.
+This equates to an annual income of $92,780 for a family of four.
 However, Dayton contains both very wealthy and poor people as well.

 Dayton is an extremely ethnically-diverse city.
 The people who call Dayton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dayton residents report their race to be White, followed by Black or African-American.
 Dayton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.26% of the city’s residents.
-Important ancestries of people in Dayton include Irish, English, French , and Dutch.
+People of Hispanic or Latino origin account for 15.61% of the city’s residents.
+Important ancestries of people in Dayton include Irish, German, French , and Italian.